Blink (2022 film): Production

 Blink is the first film to be produced at the Scream Gems Horror Lab created by Sony Pictures' Screen Gems.
 The film was shot before the COVID-19 pandemic in two days.
 It was directed by Spenser Cohen, who co-wrote the screenplay with Anna Halberg, his classmate at the USC School of Cinematic Arts.
 Blink was originally going to be a feature film, but Cohen and Halberg changed the script to a short "proof of concept" after producer Scott Glassgold invited them to participate in the Scream Gems program.
 Glassgold also recommended Sophie Thatcher for the leading role after working with her on Prospect (2018).
 Cohen said the film was inspired by an experience he had, during which he suffered from sleep paralysis and heard a noise: "It goes back to that fear that we all have when we wake up at three in the morning in our bed, and we think we've heard a noise, or we see something in the darkness."
 To get ideas for the film, he watched Alfred Hitchcock's Rear Window and the works of James Wan.
 Cohen said the practical effects were difficult to achieve due to the film's low budget and tight filming schedule.

 Release

 The film premiered at SXSW on March 13, 2022, before a release on YouTube on March 14.

 Reception

-PopHorror called the film one of the best horror shorts of the year and praised its storyline and special effects.
+Tori Danielle of PopHorror called the film one of the best horror shorts of the year and praised its storyline and special effects.